-Give a brief containing only relevant documents to the ADR Registrar at least two business days before the conference.
+Give a brief containing only relevant documents to the ADR Registrar by the date specified in the booking confirmation email.
 As the ADR Register may be conducting numerous conferences, they may not have time to read late briefs.

 Provide the brief electronically—on a USB, by email or downloadable from an external location.